antonio-decaro/graph/README.md

   - Node class, that can be extended by other users.

 The module function.py contains different utility functions like shortest path, checking dag, vertex cover and so on.

+Look at the Wiki page for additional info.